About Bretton Hall College

 proposed siting sculpture in the Estate, opening the landscape to the public for the first time and providing artists with the opportunity to explore sculptural issues in the open-air.
 And so, out of Bretton Hall, Yorkshire Sculpture Park evolved.
 YSP is committed to keeping the educational ethos of Bretton alive via its support of emerging artists and the learning programme that see’s thousands of people involved in participatory workshops and events every year.

 When the College closed in 2007, the buildings were sold to Wakefield Council and YSP took over the management of the whole 500 acre landscape.
+Wakefield Council is now working in conjunction with development company Rushbond Plc to transform the Hall into a luxury hotel.

 To sign up to receive regular enews click this link